-This funding will be used to secure consulting services in support of two initiatives, the Consumer Facing Communications Journey Project, and the Consumer Experience (CX) Key Performance Indicator (KPI) Dashboard Project.
+This funding will be used to secure consulting services in support of two initiatives, the Consumer-Facing Communications Journey Project, and the Consumer Experience Key Performance Indicator Dashboard Project.

-The Consumer Facing Communications Journey Project will engage an independent contractor to study Covered California's consumer population, considering changing demographics and the latest market trends.
+The Consumer-Facing Communications Journey Project will engage an independent contractor to study Covered California's consumer population, considering changing demographics and the latest market trends.
 The contractor's demographic analysis will be used to review Covered California's outbound communications and ensure that they reflect the current and future characteristics of its customer base.

-The Customer Care Division will focus on the following core areas in Fiscal Year 2024-25:
+The Customer Care Division will focus on the following core areas in fiscal year 2024-25:

 - Launch and enhance the Consumer Experience Score Card to measure Covered California's performance in providing exceptional service.
-The Score Card will also measure the success of consumer experience improvement initiatives. - Continue to enhance Covered California's Chatbot (CiCi) by simplifying and streamlining assistance for the most common consumer inquiries by addressing top call drivers at the Service Center.
-Simplify the process to seamlessly transition Chatbot users to assistance when needed (e.g., help provided by the Service Center, Certified Insurance Agent/Enroller, or Medi-Cal County office). - Implement quantitative and qualitative consumer research findings to improve information provided to consumers.
-Communicate complex health care terminology and concepts in a clear and understandable manner that resonates with consumers. - Re-assess Covered California's journey maps to refine our understanding of the consumers' experience when they apply, shop, enroll and retain coverage.
-Provide recommendations to help inform the decision-making process when making improvements to simplify and streamline the consumer experience.
+The Score Card will also measure the success of consumer experience improvement initiatives. - Continue to enhance Covered California's chatbot (CiCi) by simplifying and streamlining assistance for the most common consumer inquiries by addressing top call drivers at the Service Center.
+Simplify the process to seamlessly transition chatbot users to assistance when needed (e.g., help provided by the Service Center, Licensed Insurance Agent or enroller, or Medi-Cal County office). - Implement quantitative and qualitative consumer research findings to improve information provided to consumers.
+Communicate complex health care terminology and concepts in a clear and understandable manner that resonates with consumers. - Re-assess Covered California's journey maps to refine our understanding of consumers' experiences when they apply for, shop for, enroll in and retain coverage.
+Provide recommendations to help inform the decision-making process while making improvements to simplify and streamline the consumer experience.